 The Optimization Alternatives are defined in Table 7-2.
-The Optimization Alternatives were defined by Alternative Reaches discussed in the updated FWOP described in Section 3.1.2 of the main report.
-The Alternative Reaches are included in the table for reference.
+The Optimization Alternatives were defined by Alternative Reaches discussed in the updated FWOP described in Section 3.1.2.
+The Alternative Reaches are included in the Table for reference.
 The No Action Alternative is not listed in the table since it is the FWOP condition for each of the project areas.
 Brazoria and Sabine Nonstructural are also not listed because Alternative Reaches were not required for the nonstructural evaluation.